-Poor delivery from key providers could result in Our service providers are contracted, with clear terms of service and our expectations clarified.
-We have regulatory compliance failures, and could have contracted with organisations which are recognised as experts in their fields.
+Our service providers are contracted, with clear terms of service and our expectations clarified.
+We have contracted with organisations which are recognised as experts in their fields.

 The principal third-party providers oversee and review our activities, with the AIFM reviewing and approving key transactions proposed by the Investment Adviser, and the Investment Adviser monitoring the performance of the property managers.
-Financial reports and information are prepared by Link and checked by the Investment Adviser's Finance team, regular Board meetings and ongoing contact between the formal meetings.
-The Investment Adviser has additional resilience in the delivery of its services.
+Financial reports and information are prepared by Link and checked by the Investment Adviser's Finance team, prior to reporting to the

+The Board and Investment Adviser work together, with regular Board meetings and ongoing contact between the formal meetings.
+The Investment Adviser has strengthened its team during the year, providing additional resilience in the delivery of its services.

 The Board members are experienced individuals, appointed for their knowledge and their business and commercial acumen.
 In addition to their performance reviews and variance analysis as part of the normal quarterly Board meetings, they formally review the performance of key third-party service providers through the Management Engagement Committee.

 The valuation of the portfolio is a key risk area for the Group.
 The valuation is undertaken by an independent valuer, which provides additional assurance for the Board on the accuracy of key metrics reported by the Investment Adviser.